Bootstrapping the Kubernetes Control Plane

 {

-for instance in controller-0 controller-1 controller-2; do
+for instance in master-0 master-1 master-2; do

-lxc file push kube-apiserver ${instance}/usr/local/bin/
+lxc file push downloads/controller/kube-apiserver ${instance}/usr/local/bin/

-lxc file push kube-controller-manager ${instance}/usr/local/bin/
+lxc file push downloads/controller/kube-controller-manager ${instance}/usr/local/bin/

-lxc file push kube-scheduler ${instance}/usr/local/bin/
+lxc file push downloads/controller/kube-scheduler ${instance}/usr/local/bin/

-lxc file push kubectl ${instance}/usr/local/bin/
+lxc file push downloads/client/kubectl ${instance}/usr/local/bin/

 done